 We Believe In Idaho

-In early 2019, eight communities across the Stibnite Foundation Region came together alongside Midas Gold to establish the Stibnite Foundation and support the causes and organizations that make our region so special.
+In early 2019, eight communities across the Stibnite Foundation Region came together alongside Perpetua Resources to establish the Stibnite Foundation and support the causes and organizations that make our region so special.

 The Stibnite Foundation believes by working collaboratively, across city and county lines, we can create more powerful opportunities.
 We are focused on investing in opportunities that help our neighbors, protect our environment and build stronger, more vibrant communities.

 This part of Idaho is special.
 At the heart of this region are many amazing people working every day to advance causes important to them.
 If we help them succeed, we all benefit.

 Perpetua Resources is providing the funding for the foundation.
 It was important to the company that the entire region benefit from the Stibnite Gold Project.
 Already, before the Stibnite Gold Project has been permitted,

 Perpetua Resources has donated $300,000 and given the foundation 1.5 million shares in the company.

 Perpetua Resources will continue making donations to the foundation as the company passes key milestones.
 Those donations include: